Online Training Courses

 as a dentist cannot practice dentistry without direct patient

-The form-fitting Subtle Frame Adjustment, (see example) is considered to be a more advanced and sophisticated aspect of the frame fitting procedure, i.e., it is multi-dimensional, with most attention given to hand-crafting detail, along with sufficient time and patience to accomplish the tasks.
-It can be demonstrated only by hands-on-direct tactile instruction, and it can be learned only by direct experience.
-Therefore, this subject cannot be fully addressed within the confines of this Course.
-A workshop setting, whereby the proper tools and materials are available to the participants, is required.
-These techniques cannot be taught virtually.
+The form-fitting Subtle Frame Adjustment, (see example) is considered to be a more advanced and sophisticated aspect of the frame fitting procedure, i.e., it is multi-dimensional, with most attention given to addressing facial-skull anomalies and any subsequent hand-crafted, form-fitting details along with sufficient time and patience to accomplish the tasks.
+These can be demonstrated only by hands-on-direct tactile instruction, and it can be learned only by practical, direct, non-virtual experience.
+Therefore, this aspect cannot be fully addressed within the confines of this Course.
+A workshop setting whereby a skilled instructor and the proper tools and materials are available to the attendees is required.
+Again, these techniques cannot be adequately taught-learned virtually.